matthewjosephtaylor/mjt-thoughts/name/not-naming.md

 'Not naming' is a valuable _tool_ in the naming-toolbox.

-I note that 'not-naming' is a trick many 'world builders' use in writing.
+I note that _not-naming_ is a trick many world builders use in writing.

-Often I find stories with _fewer_ names to keep track of, have more of a 'timeless' quality.
-Stories with _more_ names I find have a more 'immediate' and 'real' quality to them.
+Often I find stories with _fewer_ names to keep track of, have more of a _timeless_ quality.
+Stories with _more_ names I find have a more _immediate_ and _real_ quality to them.

 It think the same holds for naming in programming.
-To the degree that the program needs to be 'timeless', fewer names are desired.
-To the degree that the program is a 'one off', 'custom' or wants to fill a particular immediate role, more names are called for.
+To the degree that the program needs to be _timeless_, fewer names are desired.
+To the degree that the program is a _one off_, _custom_ or wants to fill a particular _immediate_ role, more names are called for.

-With this in mind, I think it is best to err on the side of 'too many' names, and then 'edit down' the names as the code evolves over time.
+With this in mind, I think it is best to err on the side of _too many_ names, and then _edit down_ the names as the code evolves over time.
 I also find this a natural inclination, and thus easier to achieve and remain consistent with.
 The names that survive many 'cullings' over time I find take on deeper meaning and purpose, and thus 'earn their keep'.